 “Thousands of couples remain either legally unmarried or have to go through the expensive irrelevance of a register office in addition to what they see as their ‘real’ wedding.”

 Prices vary, seeing as the event is very personal to you, but as a general guide, humanist weddings tend to cost between £450 and £1500 – a big disparity, we know!

 The fees cover the celebrant, but the price depends on location, travel time, number of planning meetings, how long you need the celebrant for, what the ceremony entails.

 Once you have decided on a date and time, you need to do the following:

-- Unless you have chosen a friend or relation to conduct the ceremony, contact the British Humanist Association (BHA) on 020 7079 3580 to find someone to act as a celebrant or for more information, go to www.humanism.org.uk
+- Unless you have chosen a friend or relation to conduct the ceremony, visit the Humanists UK site to find a celebrant.

-- Once you have found a celebrant, decide on a venue ‐‐ ideally somewhere that’s significant and personal to you as a couple.
+- Once you have found a celebrant, decide on a venue ‐ ideally somewhere that’s significant and personal to you as a couple.
 Decide whether you want to make the marriage legal first by having a civil registry office wedding and contact your local register office to arrange a date and time.
-See the Confetti guide to planning your perfect civil ceremony.

 - Decide on the type of service you’d like and what you would like to say.
 The job of the celebrant is to help you create a ceremony that’s personal to you.
 They will help you explore your feelings towards one another and express this in words.
-You can write the entire service yourself to reflect the important aspects of your relationship or, with help and advice from the BHA, you can adapt one of the ceremonies they can suggest to you.
-They also have suggestions for readings and music
+You can write the entire service yourself to reflect the important aspects of your relationship or, with help and advice from Humanists UK, you can adapt one of the ceremonies they can suggest to you.
+They also have suggestions for readings and music.

 As there are no legal formalities you have to abide by, the structure of the day is entirely up to you.
 This will, to some extent, have been rehearsed beforehand with the wedding party, so that the main participants know the procedure, their positions and when and where to move.